MaskSearch: Querying Image Masks at Scale

-The time complexity for computing the CHI for $N$ masks of size $w \times h$ is $O(N \cdot w \cdot h)$.
-The number of CHI that \system builds for $N$ masks is $N \cdot w \cdot h / (w_c \cdot h_c)$.
+\revision{ The time complexity for computing CHI for $N$ masks of size $w \times h$ is $O(N \cdot w \cdot h)$, and this cost is amortized over time with the incremental indexing technique described in \cref{sec:incremental-indexing}. } The number of CHI that \system builds for $N$ masks is $N \cdot w \cdot h / (w_c \cdot h_c)$.
 Each CHI has $b$ bins, thus taking $4 \cdot b$ bytes.
-Hence, the set of CHI of $N$ masks takes $4 \cdot b \cdot N \cdot w \cdot h / (w_c \cdot h_c)$ bytes in space.
-With a reasonable configuration of $b$, $w_c$, and $h_c$, CHI can be held in memory for a moderately-sized dataset, and \system can achieve good query performance with it.
-For example, it only takes approximately 6.5 GB of memory to hold the CHI of ImageNet (1 mask per image, $1.3$ M masks in total) with $b = 16$, $w_c = 28$, and $h_c = 28$.
-As shown in \cref{sec:eval-single-query-workload-motivation}, with such a configuration, \system achieves two orders of magnitude speedup in query execution time over the baseline approaches.
+Hence, the set of CHI for $N$ masks takes $4 \cdot b \cdot N \cdot w \cdot h / (w_c \cdot h_c)$ bytes in space.
+With a reasonable configuration of $b$, $w_c$, and $h_c$, CHI can be held in memory for a moderately-sized dataset, and \system can achieve good query performance with it (see \cref{sec:eval-single-query-workload-motivation}).